juliusbaechle/juliusbaechle/README.md

 - 🔭 **Future goal:**
   Learning a lot in my studies of applied computer science - autonomous systems.
-  Maybe becoming a software developer for autonomous driving at Mercedes Benz
+  Maybe becoming a software developer for autonomous driving at Mercedes Benz.

 - 📄 **Software developing career:**
   **2022 - 2024: study of applied computer science - autonomous systems at HS Esslingen**